FM 17: Top 10 Bargain Left Backs

-Having a solid defense with left backs that have great attacking and defensive abilities are highly sought after in Football Manager, especially ones that can be purchased for cheap.
+Having a solid defence with left backs that have great attacking and defensive abilities are highly sought after in Football Manager, especially ones that can be purchased for cheap.

 For purchasing bargain players, we’ve taken a few factors into consideration which include price, age, wages and the ever important attributes.
 There are different definitions of what constitutes a bargain, especially when considering your team’s financial power, attractiveness to potential players and requirements at the time.

 We’ve defined a bargain buy based on the following variables; The player must be 25 years old or under to allow for further growth at a club, the player must be valued at £2.5m or less to be a bargain buy and they must have at least a rating of 10 for the following base attributes; positioning, marking and tackling.
 The worldwide database and Arsenal Chief Scout Steve Rowley have been used, as he boasts a score of 20 for both judging player ability and player potential.

 We’ve listed the players age, position(s), team, value, weekly wages, current (CA) and potential ability (PA).
 So let’s get down to business with RealSport’s Top 10 bargain buy left back defenders in FM 17.

 LUDWIG AUGUSTINSSON, 22, LB, LWB, FC KOBENHAVN (£2.1M; £5.75K P/W; CA – 2.5; PA – 3.5)